zammad/zammad-org/src/sr/get-started/installation/docker.md

 protocol.
 To achieve that without modifying the Zammad stack, you can:

 - Use a reverse proxy like Nginx Proxy Manager (NPM).
-It has a GUI that provides an easy [Letsencrypt](https://letsencrypt.org/) integration.
+It has a GUI that provides an easy [Let's Encrypt](https://letsencrypt.org/) integration.
-- Use a cloudflare tunnel, which provides SSL termination.
+- Use a Cloudflare tunnel, which provides SSL termination.

 Both scenarios are covered in the separate [Docker Compose Scenarios](/en/reference/docker-compose-scenarios) page.